 Anthony G. Dilella.; Savio L.C.
 Woo.
 Hybridization of genomic DNA to oligonucleotide probes in the presence of tetramethylammonium chloride.Methods Enzymol.
 1987, 152 447-451 .

 Thermally-stable phase-transfer catalyst (see Appendix 2) which has been used in nucleophilic displacement reactions of aryl nitro groups with KF in tetramethylene sulfone: J. Org.
 Chem., 56, 6406 (1991).
 A detailed study of the halex Cl - /F - exchange reaction of activated aryl chlorides, for example the conversion of 1,2-dichloro-4-nitrobenzene to 2-chloro-1-fluoro-4-nitrobenzene in DMSO at 120oC showed tetramethylammonium chloride to be superior to other common phase-transfer catalysts.
 It was necessary to pre-dry the catalyst to <0.2% water to avoid competition from hydrolytic displacement: Chem.
 Commun., 297 (1996).

-Toxic if swallowed.
+Fatal if swallowed.
 Toxic in contact with skin.
 Causes skin irritation.
 Causes serious eye irritation.
-May cause respiratory irritation.
+Causes damage to organs.

 Precautionary Statements: P280h-P305+P351+P338-P309-P310a

 Wear protective gloves/clothing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 IF exposed or if you feel unwell: Immediately call a POISON CENTER/doctor